Vovan723/Dash-Linux/README.md

 RUS // ENG
 # My first public repo!
-here will be iso images and system tarballs(we cant buy cloud storage because of the sanctios)
+here will be iso images and system tarballs(we cant buy cloud storage because of the sanctions)